-When you instantiate a widget in-game, a lot of other stuff can be created.
+When you instantiate a UserWidget in-game, a lot of other stuff can be created.
 In particular:

 - The entire contents of any WidgetSwitcher panels (even if it seems the panel is hidden)

-- The entire contents of any UserWidgets that the
+- The entire contents of any UserWidgets that are embedded within the parent.

 - Everything that is created or called on Event Construct for all touched UserWidgets